 The short video to the right shows traditional feltmaking.
 I thought I'd share it here, just to give you an idea of what I'm talking about...at least, until I can make a video of my own. :-D

 I also couldn't resist sharing this video from Diana Nagorna, a feltmaker from Ukraine.
-I am a great admirer of her work and thought this video was a good example of how I make my vessels, working around a resist, which keeps two sides of the wool from felting together and allows one to make something in one piece without having to sew.
-(Not to mention the finished dress is stunning!)
+I’m a great admirer of her work and thought this video was an excellent example of how I make my vessels, working around a resist.
+The resist material keeps both sides of the wool from felting together, keeping it hollow in between.
+The technique also allows one to make something in a single piece, without needing to sew.

 If you watch the video up to about 9:00 minutes, this is pretty close to how I work.
-Our techniques differ in that I do not normally use a sander to vibrate the wool, but prefer to do it by hand.
-When working on a large piece, like she is, I probably would use a sander to save time.
-(There is a 30-50% shrinkage rate, so one must start much larger than what they intend their finished product to be.)
+Our techniques differ in that I don’t use a sander to vibrate the wool, but prefer to do it by hand.
+But, if I was working on a large piece, like she is, I probably would use a sander to save time.
+(She must start much larger than her finished dress, as there’s a 30-50% shrinkage rate due to the tangling of the wool.)

-Also, Ms. Nagorna is using a technique in this video called Nuno Felting, which is laminating fabric (natural fabric like silk works best) to the wool.
-This technique was created in the 1980's as a way to make lightweight garments with wool that were still strong and durable.
-You will see her laying silk over the dress after she has finished laying out her design.
-I use this technique for wearables and only occasionally with my vessels as a design element.
+Also, Ms. Nagorna is using a technique in this video called Nuno Felting, which is laminating fabric to the wool.
+This technique was created in the 1980's as a way to make lightweight garments with wool, that were still strong and durable.
+You’ll see her laying silk over the dress after she’s finished laying out her wool design.
+I use this technique with wearables, and on occasion with my sculptural pieces.